 The Mini-grant Program is designed to more effectively meet the needs of a wide variety of potential applicants who need access to a relatively small amount of money, within a brief period of time, for a specific and limited purpose.
 The Authority is looking for innovative projects that will increase individual and community involvement in decreasing the amount of waste generated and sent to the landfill, and to encourage the use of recycled or reused products.

 Applications will be accepted and evaluated throughout the year until the funds are exhausted.
 The minimum award amount is $150 and the maximum is $1000.
-Very selective awards greater than $1000 will be considered, but please contact us before preparing an application.

 Who is Eligible and What are the Criteria?

 - This Mini-grant Program is open to all non-profits working in West Contra Costa County, West County schools, public or private, as well as other groups not related to schools who desire funding assistance with a waste prevention or recycling activity.

 - To be eligible for funding, proposed projects must be in compliance with all federal, state and local land use, regulatory and permit requirements; and must either be based in West Contra Costa County, or involve educational campaigns targeting West Contra Costa County students, residents, or businesses.